slackhq/csp-html-webpack-plugin/README.md

       - `builtPolicy`: a `string` containing the completed policy;
       - `htmlPluginData`: the `HtmlWebpackPlugin` `object`;
       - `$`: the `cheerio` object of the html file currently being processed
+      - `compilation`: Internal webpack object to manipulate the build

 ### `HtmlWebpackPlugin`